resheku/my-awesome/README.md

 - [google/perfetto](https://github.com/google/perfetto) - Production-grade client-side tracing, profiling, and analysis for complex software systems.
 - [google/re2](https://github.com/google/re2) - RE2 is a fast, safe, thread-friendly alternative to backtracking regular expression engines like those used in PCRE, Perl, and Python.
 It is a C++ library.
 - [ml-explore/mlx](https://github.com/ml-explore/mlx) - MLX: An array framework for Apple silicon
+- [mozilla-ai/llamafile](https://github.com/mozilla-ai/llamafile) - Distribute and run LLMs with a single file.
 - [osquery/osquery](https://github.com/osquery/osquery) - SQL powered operating system instrumentation, monitoring, and analytics.
 - [perspective-dev/perspective](https://github.com/perspective-dev/perspective) - A data visualization and analytics component, especially well-suited for large and/or streaming datasets.
 - [pgmodeler/pgmodeler](https://github.com/pgmodeler/pgmodeler) - Open-source data modeling tool designed for PostgreSQL.
 No more typing DDL commands.
 Let pgModeler do the work for you!